-In January, we announced that Dashlane’s default desktop experience was going to be our web extension and embedded app.
+In January, we announced that Dashlane’s default desktop experience was going to be our browser extension and embedded web app.
 This move towards the web and away from our legacy desktop apps has allowed us to provide a superior autofill experience, made setup for new customers and new employees a breeze, and unlocked faster development of new and improved features.

-After that January announcement, we lost no time building key features from the desktop app into the web-first experience, along with some brand new features.
+After that January announcement, we lost no time building key features from the desktop app into the web-first experience, along with some brand-new features.
 A few key capabilities are listed below, but for a full recap of our year to date, you can check out our Q1 and Q2 product reviews.

 Through the remainder of 2021, we are working on:

 If you’re curious about a specific feature or policy, you can get more details in our Help Center.

 To make the rest of the migration a breeze, we put together a short checklist for Dashlane administrators to follow to guide their teams to the web-first experience.

 This capability is now available, and you should have received an email from Dashlane.
 If you can’t find the email and want to implement this change ASAP, let us know by submitting a support request.